Shiloh Yields Some, But Not All, of Its Secrets

 For various reasons, including objective difficulties, this Danish expedition failed to achieve a clear picture of the history of the site.
 In 1963, another Dane, Svend Holm-Nielsen, dug test pits in several places on the tell, including the summit, but added little to what was already known.

-The excavation of Shiloh was resumed in 1981, this time under the aegis of the Department of Land of Israel Studies at Bar-Ilan University,1 and four seasons of excavation were undertaken.
+The excavation of Shiloh was resumed in 1981, this time under the aegis of the Department of Land of Israel Studies at Bar-Ilan University,

 Our work on the tell, however, is but one aspect of a much larger and more comprehensive regional study that includes surveying the entire territory of the tribe of Ephraim, one of the most important of the tribes of Israel.
 The area of the survey covers about 400 square miles (1,050 square kilometers), bounded by Shechem on the north, Ramallah on the south, the fringes of the desert on the east, and the foothills of the central mountain range on the west.
 Although this region is located in the heartland of the historical Land of Israel, it is, strangely enough, practically terra incognita, archaeologically speaking.
 Our survey is emphasizing various environmental conditions and their influence on the pattern of settlement in each period.
 Thus far, we have located and examined more than 500 sites, many of which were previously unknown.
 The excavation of Shiloh and the survey of Ephraim are, as we shall see, closely connected.
 But now, let us return to the excavation.